PCP finance or bank loan: What’s better for you?

 Transfer of ownership

-Under a PCP agreement, legal ownership remains with the finance company until or if you make the final balloon payment.
-You need to keep this in mind throughout your loan agreement because it will affect what you can do with the car.
-You won’t be able to sell it, exceed the mileage limit (more about PCP mileage limits) and wear & tear restrictions, or make major modifications.
+With a PCP agreement, the finance company legally owns the car until you make the final “balloon payment” at the end of the term.
+Keep this in mind throughout your contract, as it affects what you can do with the car.
+You won’t be able to sell it, go over the mileage limit (more about PCP mileage limits), or make major modifications.
+Plus, you’ll need to follow specific wear and tear guidelines.

 Insurance treatment